Vision / Mission / History

 Although the pulpit was temporarily declared vacant upon Dr. McCall’s retirement, the congregation firmly believed that our Almighty Father would send a shepherd to lead His flock.

-Dr. C. E. Jones’ emphasis was to uplift the church.
+Dr. C. E. Jones’ emphasis was to uplift the church, and not the office of Pastor.
 He constantly praised the church and church officers for the progress made.
 His concern for the upkeep of our church building led to the renovation of our roof, the restoration of our Hammond organ, and the Restoration-Renovation Project to update church facilities in preparation for future ministries.

 From June 3, 1993 to May 13, 1994, our church was under the leadership of our Assistant Pastor, Reverend Herbert L. Ponder.
 Rev. Ponder carried the church forward, continuing the emphasis of Mount Tabor’s role in the community, the youth, and the family needs of our neighborhood.
 We ventured into a program with Whitcomb Elementary School called “Walk to Win”.
 Weekly, members of Mount Tabor would walk in a school to show the children how good God is, and how, through Him, we all can be better citizens.